Eduard9969/telegraf-pagination/README.md

         isButtonsMode: true,
         buttonModeOptions: {
           title: "name", // the 'name' property of each item is displayed
+          callback: (item, i) => "custom_callback " + item.title // the custom 'callback' property of each item

           // you can implement complex combinations of item keys using function 👇
           // title: (item, i) => i + 1 + ". " + item.title,